Lower Blepharoplasty Glasgow|Eye Bag Removal Surgery

 Results, Longevity, and Combined Procedures

 The skin and fat removed during lower blepharoplasty do not return, so in that sense the results are permanent.
 Your face will continue to age naturally, and some patients consider further treatments (surgical or non-surgical) five to ten years later to maintain a refreshed appearance.
 Lower blepharoplasty is often combined with upper eyelid surgery for a full eye rejuvenation, and occasionally performed alongside facelift surgery when broader mid-face changes are also being addressed.
-Combining procedures means a single recovery period rather than two, and is something Dr McKeown will discuss with you at consultation if it suits your goals.
+Combining procedures means a single recovery period rather than two, and is something your surgeon will discuss with you at consultation if it suits your goals.
 The aim throughout is the same: a smoother contour between the lower lid and the cheek, softer shadowing, and a more rested appearance that still looks like you.

 Common Questions